Why Choose Clinical Pilates?

 At Balanced Bodies we provide all new clients with an introduction to Clinical Pilates.
 Whether you are completely new to Pilates or a veteran of 15 years, there is something for everyone.

 To start your Clinical Pilates journey, please follow the link through to book on either a 1:2:1 or Small Group introduction.

 If you still have questions about whether Clinical Pilates is right for you: then please follow the link and select the “initial enquiry” option for a free consult.

 What people thought of the class

-I have never had the courage to join anything virtual in my life but Joanna took the time before the session to calm me down and I can honestly say I am so glad I did it.
-Joanna's way of putting you at ease whilst calmly explaining in simple terms what you need to do, why you need to do it and how it should feel.
+I have never had the courage to join anything virtual in my life, but Joanna took the time before the session to calm me down and I can honestly say I am so glad I did it.
+Joanna has a way of putting you at ease whilst calmly explaining in simple terms what you need to do, why you need to do it and how it should feel.
 Anyone that wants to try but is a bit nervous please give it a go.
 You won’t regret it

 Natalie, Jan 2021